 For bike hire on the Isle of Wight please ring 07491 00 00 57 or email firstname.lastname@example.org

 The Needles are one of the most famous landmarks on the Isle of Wight.
 These stone columns reaching up to 30m high out of the sea are a well known sight, and it’s possible to hire a boat with captain to take you around this great landmark.
 This has to be top on many people’s list when planning their Isle of Wight short break.

 The Royal Hotel has a private RIB (rigid-hulled inflatable boat) which can take customers on private day trips or shorter journeys from Yarmouth.
 It’s a high speed exhilarating ride, but a very comfortable one too as the Royal RIB is somewhat a luxury RIB and you’ll stay dry but get as close to the Needles as possible.
 To book, call 01983852186

 Visit Ventnor Beach

-Ventnor Beach is the southernmost beach on the Isle of Wight and is always a popular destination on the island.
+Ventnor Beach is the southernmost beach on the Isle of Wight and is always a popular destination on the island when planning an Isle of Wight short break.
 Complete with it’s stylish vintage beach huts used by families on hot days it’s a red shingle and golden sand beach.